-Qualification goals and contents of the module Learning objectives and acquired competences: The students gain information on the fundamental concepts, principles and measurement techniques of electromagnetic compatibility (EMC).
+Qualification goals and contents of the module Learning objectives and acquired competences: The students gain information on the fundamental concepts, principles and mea- surement techniques of electromagnetic compatibility (EMC).
 At the end of the module, they are able to understand and apply measures to improve the EMC of electric and electronic systems.
 They will also be able to analyze the EMC of electrical systems.
-Contents: Introduction EMC regulation EM coupling, shielding, filtering EMC analysis Interference models for special applications EMC measures in electronic circuits Measurement techniques Literature [1] KH.
-Gonschoreck, R. Vick: Electromagnetic Compatibility for Device Design and System Integration.
-Springer Verlag Forms of teaching Lecture, Exercise Requirements for participation Bachelor in Electrical Engineering or related studies Usability of the module Optional module for the Master Course "Electrical Engineering and Information Technology" and "Medial System Engineering". examinations prerequisite None Exam performance Oral test at the end of the module Credit points and grades 4 SWS $/$ 5 CP $=$ 150 h (56 h time of attendance $+$ 94 h autonomous work) Grading scale as per examination regulations Work effort Time of attendance: 2 SWS Lecture, 2 SWS Exercise Autonomous work: Post processing of lectures and laboratory work, preparation of exercises, laboratory work, research report and exam Availability Every year in the winter semester Duration of the module One Semester Responsible lecturer Prof. DrIng.
+Contents: Introduction EMC regulation EM coupling, shielding, filtering EMC analysis Interference models for special applications EMC measures in electronic circuits Measurement techniques Literature KH.
+Gonschoreck, R. Vick: Electromagnetic Compatibility for Device De- sign and System Integration.
+Springer Verlag Forms of teaching Lecture, Exercise Requirements for participation Bachelor in Electrical Engineering or related studies Usability of the module Compulsory elective module for the Master Course "Electrical Engineering and Information Technology" and "Medial System Engineering". examinations prerequisite None Exam performance Oral test at the end of the module Credit points and grades 4 SWS / 5 CP = 150 h (56 h time of attendance + 94 h autonomou Grading scale as per examination regulations Work effortTime of attendance: 2 SWS Lecture, 2 SWS ExerciseAutonomous work: Post processing of lectures and laboratory work, pr of exercises, laboratory work, research report and exam Availability Every year in the winter semester Duration of the module One Semester Responsible lecturer Prof. DrIng.
 Ralf Vick (FEIT-IMT)